jito-foundation/stakenet/docs/advanced/managing-validator-states.md

 # Validator States

-[Explanation of different validator states and how Steward manages them goes here]
+[Explanation of different validator states and how Steward manages them, in progress.]